Customer Experience Audit: Uber Bets On Self-Driving Cars With Big Volvo Purchase

 If you still want to own a car in the future, the self-driving platform Openpilot and the Neo device may be the way to go.
 The Neo will transform your Honda or Acura into an autonomous vehicle that you can control with Openpilot.
 George Hotz’s company Comma.ai has activated users to share driving data to perfect the self-driving algorithms for the future by learning from drivers today.
 In his opinion “Self-driving cars need nothing but engineers in order to solve it.”

-Consider Future Customers
+Consider Future Customers and Big Data Customer Experience

 The Lyft approach to autonomous vehicles is more congruent with the sharing nature of the future economy.
 Sharing is rooted in partnership and collaboration.
 Future generations are less likely to associate themselves with a conglomerate that monopolizes the market space.
 It looks like Lyft, although a smaller player, has the more sustainable strategy to autonomous vehicles.
 Then again, we are missing a big piece of the puzzle.
 We do not know how the government will play in this space.
 And if it will come up with regulatory obstacles that require a lot of funding to overcome.